chickensmitten/solidity-basics/readme.md

   - `package.json` is for dependencies in project
   - `compile.js` is to compile code
   - `deploy.js` is to take compile code and deploy to a network
-- Installation
+1. Installation
   - setup `npm init`
   - install `npm install mocha ganache-cli solc` etc etc. refer to [package.json](/package.json)
-- Compilation Steps:
+- Steps to write smart contract:
-  - First, put your contract to [Inbox.sol](/contracts/Inbox.sol).
+  1. First, put your contract to [Inbox.sol](/contracts/Inbox.sol).
-  - Then, run `node compile.js` to start compiling.
+  2. Then, run `node compile.js` to start compiling.
 Refer to [compile.js](/compile.js) for more information on how the compilation works. `console.log(solc.compile(source, 1));` will return the `interface` aka ABI, there is also `bytecode`.
 It should return the following.
 The `error` basically says that the contract's `constructor` method is deprecated and should use the new one.
   ```
   {
     contracts: {